whataboutyou-ai/eunomia/docs/mcp_middleware/policies.md

 | `resources/read` | `mcp:resources:{name}` | `read` | Blocks/forwards the request to the server |
 | `prompts/get`    | `mcp:prompts:{name}`   | `get`  | Blocks/forwards the request to the server |

-## Available Context Attributes
+### Contextual Attributes

-The middleware extracts contextual attributes from MCP requests that can be referenced in your policies:
+The middleware extracts contextual attributes from the MCP request and passes them to the decision engine; these attributes can therefore be referenced inside policies to define dynamic rules.

 | Attribute        | Type              | Description                                              | Sample value           |
 | ---------------- | ----------------- | -------------------------------------------------------- | ---------------------- |